k4zuki02h4t4/amazon-prime-scope/README.md

 With one click, this filters Amazon search results to show only items sold by Amazon and all Prime-eligible products.
 This is useful when you want to purchase reliable products, such as expensive items, rare goods, or durable products.
 However, it cannot prevent item swaps at Amazon warehouses.

+## Note
+Operation is only guaranteed on Amazon Japan.

 ## License
 MIT License
 Copyright (c) 2025 K4zuki 0thuhata